 Shielding Astronauts from Spaceborne Radiation

-The AstroRad is personal protective equipment for astronauts to wear beyond LEO that markedly reduces Radiation Exposure Induced Death (REID) such as cancer while eliminating the possibility of Acute Radiation Syndrome (ARS) due to SPE.
+The AstroRad is personal protective equipment for astronauts to wear beyond low Earth orbit (LEO) that markedly reduces Radiation Exposure Induced Death (REID) such as cancer while eliminating the possibility of Acute Radiation Syndrome (ARS) due to solar particle events (SPE).
 AstroRad was co-developed by StemRad and Lockheed Martin to mitigate SPE effects, with initial research and development support coming from the Space Florida-Israel Innovation Partnership program.
 The AstroRad equipment follows previous advancements in wearable radiation protection developed by StemRad – namely the 360 Gamma equipment which protects emergency, military and nuclear reactor personnel from gamma radiation during radiological incidents.
 Wearable protection is much more mass efficient than shielding the entire spacecraft and since the energy of SPE radiation is considerably less than GCR, the shielding provided by the AstroRad is very effective at mitigating SPE exposure – even during the most intense events.

 Deployable alone or in combination with on-board storm shelter